CelestialBrain/sms-scheduler/doc/FLUTTERFLOW_SEMAPHORE_GUIDE.md

 ### API Key Security

-The Semaphore API key (`1fd72138299086e8fc5656a9826ac7e9`) is stored in the package code at `lib/src/config/semaphore_config.dart`.
-Since your GitHub repository is **private**, the API key is secure and won't be exposed publicly.
+Collect the Semaphore API key at runtime (for example, from the `apiKeyField` text field shown in the quick start) and pass it into `initializeSmsSchedulerSemaphore`.
+Avoid hardcoding the key in your repository or FlutterFlow project settings.
+If you need to persist the key between sessions, store it in FlutterFlow's secure storage or an encrypted backend endpoint.

 ### Message Costs